telekom-mms/cmcc-operator/docs/custom-resource.md

 The database names are `management`, `master`, and `replication`.

+By default the CMS/MLS are restarted right after the initcms Import Job run has finished (when Milestone ContentServerReady has been reached).
+You can disable this behaviour with the spec-property `with.restartContentServer=false`.

+### Component `headless`

+This component behaves quite similar to the CAE component.
+It has two kinds: `preview` and `live`.
+The default image as well as the name are `headless-preview` and `headless-live`, respectively.

+The Solr collection is `preview` and `live`, respectively.

 ### Component `management-tools-cron`

 Add this type of component to run management tools commands regularly.
 You specify which of the scripts to run with `args`, and when to run them with `cron` and `timezone`.